 I enter all the family information that I have into the PAF program.
 An especially important entry is a note or source annotation telling where you found the information.
 I guarantee that if you don't do this, in a year or two, you will forget the source of the information.

-at your local Family History Center (FHC).
+6. Microfilms from the LDS church which can be used at your local Family History Center (FHC).

 They charge to get the film shipped from Salt Lake City to your local FHC, otherwise it is free.
 These records have birth, death, banns and marriage records.

 For my father's hometown of Sant'Eufemia a Maiella, microfilms cover the period 1844-1865.
 Before 1844, Sant'Eufemia was part (frazioni) of the town of Caramanico and the microfilms from that town go back to 1809.
 A total of about 45 rolls of microfilm.

 In the case of my mother's hometown, San Pietro Avellana, there are about a dozen rolls of film covering the period from 1809 to 1899.